zognin/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 Phone number entered already exists in the system.
     * 2a1.
-BTBB informs Home Chef that client already exist.
+BTBB informs Home Chef that client already exists.

       Use case ends.